devbridge/Front-End-Toolkit/README.md

 # **Front-End Toolkit** #
-This project is made by Devbridge Group front-end development team.
-The purpose of it – help unify the workflow and standardize the code inside the team.
+This project is a collections of resources, best practices and tools for front-end developers.
+Is made to help unify the workflow and standardize the code inside our team.

 ##Starter Templates##
-Lorem impsum.
+To help to save some time creating new project we have created starter templates.
+We use Sass and Grunt in all our project.
+Depending on technologies used in the project you have two templates to choose from:

+####Compass Starter Template####
+This template uses Compass to compile `.scss` files and Grunt to watch `/styleguide` folder.
+More about styleguide [here](https://github.com/devbridge/Front-End-Toolkit/wiki/Styleguide).

 ####Libsass Starter Template####
-Lorem impsum.

-####Compass Starter Template####
-Lorem impsum.
+Lorem ipsum.

 ##Wiki##
 A collection of resources, useful tools and technologies for front-end web development.